WoundedPixels/learning-modern-javascript-book/chapter1.md

 > The default way to hold data in JavaScript is const.
 It is generally worth the effort but it is also worth understanding why this best practice exists.
 Once you get the fundamentals, google 'javascript immutable const let var' and settle in for a bit.
 Down with Dogma!

 ### Mutable Complex Things
 There is more to data in JavaScript than strings and numbers and other primitives.
-Specifically, there are arrays and objects.
-For now, let's just stay focused on mutability and assignment - a complex thing can be changed after it is created.
+Complex things, such as objects and arrays can be changed after they are created.
 But you can't change which complex thing a name refers to.
 So awkward to say, perhaps it is easier to see?

 ```JavaScript
 const fred = {